arcuri82/web_development_and_api_design/docs/exercises/quiz-game/part-07.md

 Move quizzes.js to server, but the one from Les05

 connection to REST to get quizzes

+tests: leave open what kind of tests to add